krikzz/MEGA-PRO/mappers-se/readme.txt

 Simplified mapper templates.
-Can be used as base for custom mappers.
+Can be used as simple base for custom mappers.

 map_smd - regular megadrive mapper
 map_ssf -  extended ssf mapper